メインコンテンツにスキップ

 Professionals gather for discussions at the P&I Lab

-Where Diverse People Gather and the
+Where Diverse People Gather and

-“Seeds of Value”
+“Seeds of New Value”

 Begin to Grow